jakerandell/jbdiscordmap/README.md

 # homebrewchat
 homebrewing Slack community member map

-Add yourself to the map here: http://dmofot.github.io/homebrewchat/
+Add yourself to the map here: http://jbchat.puck.sh/homebrewchat/

-See the results here: http://dmofot.github.io/homebrewchat/results/
+See the results here: http://jbchat.puck.sh/homebrewchat/results/

 This is a modified version of a [@vtcraghead](https://github.com/wboykinm/) joint.
+This is a modified version of a [@dmofot](https://github.com/dmofot/) joint.